 I love big cats.
 I am actually obsessed with them.
-And because of this love/ obsession, when I had heard that at the Canberra zoo, known as National Zoo and Aquarium, you can pat and meet a cheetah, I straight away added it into my Australian bucket list.
+And because of this love and obsession that when I had heard that at the Canberra zoo, known as National Zoo and Aquarium, you can pat and meet a cheetah, I straight away added it into my Australian bucket list.
 It was a unique experience and I wanted to do it.
 I had never seen a cheetah up close let alone pat it.

 Opened in 1990, the National Zoo and Aquarium is a privately owned zoo in the city of Canberra.
 Canberra is the capital city of Australia, which is in the Australian Capital Territory.
 The zoo is home to many animals, reptiles and birds and one needs at least 3 to 4 hours to see all the exhibits in the zoo.
-The best is the animal encounters where one can interact with the wild animals with supervision and safety in place.
+The best thing to do at the zoo is the animal encounter, where one can interact with a wild animal with supervision and safety in place.

-The National Zoo & Aquarium is the only zoo in Australia that has a combination of both zoo and aquarium.
+The National Zoo and Aquarium is the only zoo in Australia that has a combination of both zoo and aquarium.

 - The General entry ticket for an adult is AUD 49.
 Up-to-date ticket information and booking details can be found on their website.